syncfusion-content/uwp-docs/uwp/Pivot-Grid/Common/Freeze-Headers.md

 # Freeze Headers in UWP Pivot Grid

-The SfPivotGrid provides built-in support to freeze the column and row headers.
-This can be achieved by setting the `FreezeHeaders` property of SfPivotGrid to `true`.
+The Pivot Grid provides built-in support to freeze the column and row headers.
+This can be achieved by setting the `FreezeHeaders` property of Pivot Grid to `true`.

 Refer to the following code snippet to enable FreezeHeaders.